By Molly J. Anderson-Childers | Updated June 9, 2018

 Back to the studio.
 Generally, 2 p.m. to 6 p.m. is reserved for non-art related work.
 I simply don't do good art at that time of day, but I can write, or create seminars.
 I leave the studio to attend to household chores, returning for evening coaching calls.
 9 p.m. – midnight: Ahhhh, the evening is mine.
 It's quiet, no calls, and I can use the technique from this morning to create work.
 Time flies.
 I force myself to quit at midnight.

-Q: Please explain your creative process, from the seminal idea to a completed collage.
+Q: Take us through the steps of your creative process, from the seminal idea to a completed collage.

 A: I get fleeting shreds of ideas.
 They flash through my mind in the shower or on my morning walk.
 If I don't grab them, they vanish.
 I carry index cards with me to jot down ideas.
 Sometimes it's a phrase, sometimes an image, but I need words.
 I can't create a collage without words.
 Next comes the technique stage.
 I make lots of mistakes that's how I learn.